Scaffolding Height Requirements in Australia: What You Need to Know for Compliance

 - Proper scaffolding techniques during setup and dismantle.

 Clear communication among team members also helps to reinforce safety protocols so everyone knows what the hazards and safety controls are.
+Ensuring workers are aware of hazards and safety controls is essential for maintaining a safe work environment.